Kerala Palappam / Appam.

 Kerala Palappam Recipe / How to Make Palappam / Appam / കേരള പാലപ്പം റെസിപ്പി

-Making Kerala Paalappam is an art.
-It depends on ingredients, skill, technique and timing.
-Right from the quality of the rice you use, to the temperature in the room, the fermentation, to the swirling of the pan, everything plays quite a vital role in bringing out those perfect Paalappam.
+Making Kerala Paalappam is an art that requires precision and attention to detail.
+From the quality of the rice to the room temperature, fermentation process, and the delicate swirling of the pan, every element plays a crucial role in creating the perfect Paalappam.

-For making Appam, you need Appa-chatti, a special pan meant for making appams, which is a round pan with a concave centre and wide sloped edges.
+To make Appam, you’ll need an Appa-chatti, a special pan designed for this purpose.
+This round pan features a concave center and wide, sloping edges.

 Here goes the recipe of Kerala Palappam..